Data-Driven Control of Large-Scale Networks with Formal Guarantees: A Small-Gain Free Approach: Data-Driven Construction of ABFs

-We now offer the following theorem, as the main result of the work, facilitating the construction of an ABF over an interconnected network with an unknown interconnection topology, based on ASBFs of its individual subsystems, while providing correctness guarantees.
+We now offer the following theorem, as the main result of the work, facilitating the construction of an ABF for an interconnected network with an unknown interconnection topology based on the ASBFs of its individual subsystems, while providing correctness guarantees. \BS{The Lipschitz constants $\mathscr{L}^1_{i}$ and $\mathscr{L}^2_{i}$, required in the following theorem, are computed according to Algorithm~\ref{Alg:1}, in line with the rationale provided in Remark~\ref{rem:why_lip}.}